thachmpham/thachmpham.github.io/md/misc/programming_books.md

 ::: {.column width=40%}

 - A Bug Hunter's Diary: A Guided Tour Through the Wilds of Software Security by Tobias Klein.
-- Self-Service Linux: Mastering the Art of Problem Determination by Mark Wilding, Dan Behman.
 - [The Fuzzing Book by Andreas Zeller, Rahul Gopinath, Marcel Böhme, Gordon Fraser, Christian Holler](https://www.fuzzingbook.org/).
+- Hacking: The Art of Exploitation by Jon Erickson.
+- Practical Binary Analysis by Dennis Andriesse.

 :::
 ::: {.column}